-Therefore we can construct a significance test of the null hypothesis. Λ_1 and Λ_2 are independent under the null hypothesis [12], so the procedure we use is to test Λ_1 at significance level α_1 and Λ_2 at level α_2 and reject the null hypothesis if either test produces a rejection.
-(Cooley and Lohnes [13] give transformations of Λ_1 and Λ_2 (the modified versions) with F-distributions under the null hypothesis.)
-The overall significance level is then $\alpha = 1 - (1 - \alpha_1)(1 - \alpha_2)$.
-Essentially, Λ_2 tests the hypothesis of equal covariance matrices (second order statistics), and α_1 tests the hypothesis of equal mean vectors (first-order statistics).
+Therefore we can construct a significance test of the null hypothesis. Λ_1 and Λ_2 are independent under the null hypothesis (Anderson, 1958), so the procedure we use is to test Λ_1 at significance level a_1 and Λ_2 at level a_2 , and reject the null hypothesis if either test produces a rejection.
+(Cooley and Lohnes (1971) give transformations of Λ_1 and Λ_2' with F-distributions under the null hypothesis.)
+The overall significance level is then: a = 1-(1-a1)(1-a2).
+Essentially, Λ_2' tests the hypothesis of equal covariance matrices (second order statistics), and Λ_1' tests the hypothesis of equal mean vectors (first-order statistics).